Zhongzhou/the-learning-plumber/index.md

 ---
-title: Welcome to my journey into AI and LLMs
+title: My journey into GenAI, Learning Science, and Beyond
 ---

 ## About the name *"Learning Plumber"*